dmweis/dmweis.github.io/_drafts/Masters.md

 1. Lifted legs are slowly moved towards a target while the grounded leg are pushing the robot forward.
 1. Legs are slowly lowered until they encounter an obstacle at which point they stop lowering

 THe robot is very stable and platform stays level.
 This is without any compensation from the IMU.
 It would be very easy to make Hopper level after each step.
-Butit was never nessasry in my testing.
+But it was never necessary in my testing.

 `The little wobble and up and down motion is because the first obstacle was broken.
 It was a folded black transport box and the bottom of it was cracked and flexing under Hopper`

 [This video shows Hopper climbing a single taller obstacle](https://youtu.be/zKntn13qdg4)

 In this case there was no scan.
 I simply set Hopper to lift it's feet 11 cm heigh.
 The obstacle is 9 centimeters tall.
-From my experiments this seems to be the heighest ibstacle that Hopper can overcome.
+From my experiments this seems to be the highest obstacle that Hopper can overcome.
 The limit seems to be the height to which Hopper can lift it's legs.
 As you can see in the video the legs are getting as close to the body as they can.
-This could be compensated by moving the feet a bit furthure away from the body but this would cause them to slip if lowered to the ground.
+This could be compensated by moving the feet a bit further away from the body but this would cause them to slip if lowered to the ground.
 As previously mentioned, the Tibia has to be as close to perpendicular to the ground as possible to prevent slipping.

 ### Conclusion